wing5wong/artisan-whs-static/source/_events/2020-07-29_whanganui-schools-mtb-champs.md

 **Entries will close Wednesday, 2 September.**

-There will be a meeting for all those who have signed up on Tuesday 8th September at 1st break in the Te Wehi Gym.
+There will be a meeting for all those who have signed up on Tuesday 8 September at 1st break in the Te Wehi Gym.

-Thursday 10 September at Araheke MTB Park - Pauri Tracks